-You should have a keen interest in practical based learning, and a willingness to learn new skills, and demonstrate the resilience to see out and extensive portfolio that will present new challenges throughout the course.
+You should have a keen interest in practical based learning, and a willingness to new skills, demonstrate the resilience to see out and extensive portfolio that will present new challenges throughout the

 GCSE Design and Technology focusses on developing solutions based on real time problems.
 The qualification is modern and relevant, so you can learn about contemporary technologies, materials and processes, as well as established practices.